chdecultot/Personal-Website/src/articles/semantic-analysis-tool_en.md

 ---
-title: How to build a custom tool for enterprise data semantic analysis
+title: Build a tool for enterprise data semantic analysis
 layout: article.jade
 date: 2016-09-09
 author: Charles-Henri Decultot
 logo: ../../../images/CH-round.png
 preview: An example of data analysis using python/pandas instead of Excel on huge data extract.
 Spend more time extracting the real value out of your data.
-image: ../../../images/test.jpg
+image: ../../../images/semanticAnalysis.jpg
 ---

  As a first article on this new blog let's consider a real case.

 A few weeks ago a friend was asked by his client to quickly analyze raw data extracted from their customer relationship management tools.
 He receives daily extract files from all over the world in `.csv` format and needs to check for the presence of offending words within the sales comments regarding their prospects or customers.

+**Problem**

-The problem: he didn't have any other tool than Excel to do this analysis efficiently on a daily basis on files with tens of thousands entries each.
+He didn't have any other tool than Excel to do this analysis efficiently on a daily basis on files with tens of thousands entries each.

+##### Finding the right tools

 Using Excel as an analysis tool can be sufficient to analyze small files punctually because it is flexible and most people know it better than any other software.